evolvablehardware/evolvablehardware.github.io/docs/publications/index.md

-# Publications
+# Our Publications

 When we write stuff, you should read it.
-Do not abide in laziness.

 ## Recent Papers
 No comment.

-## Books
-Leave writing to writers.
+Maybe get rid of "Academic papers section"